 By ensuring a thorough and attentive final walk-through, you play a crucial role in guaranteeing that your clients make a well-informed and confident final decision on their new home.
 This attention to detail helps secure a smooth homeownership transition and reinforces your commitment to their satisfaction, contributing to a positive and memorable homebuying experience.

-15. Coordinate Closing
+15. Coordinate closing

 Post-it notes with names of utilities written on them.